voxpupuli/hiera-eyaml/README.md

 one of the best expressed frustrations was
 [written back in June 2013](http://slashdevslashrandom.wordpress.com/2013/06/03/my-griefs-with-hiera-gpg/).
-So [Tom created an initial version](http://themettlemonkey.wordpress.com/2013/07/15/hiera-eyaml-per-value-encrypted-backend-for-hiera-and-puppet/) and this has since been refined into an elegant solution over the following months.
+So [Tom created an initial version](http://themettlemonkey.wordpress.com/2013/07/15/hiera-eyaml-per-value-encrypted-backend-for-hiera-and-puppet/) and this was refined into an elegant solution over the following months.

 Unlike `hiera-gpg`, `hiera-eyaml`: